NIRSpec MOS Operations

 • In order to plan optimal MOS observations and design the corresponding MSA Configurations, a specific fixed instrument Aperture Position Angle (APA) is needed.

-A change to the assigned angle will be allowed if it does not result in a plan window change, as evaluated by the Program Coordinator.
-If it does require a plan window change, a program change request (PCR) must be submitted to the TTRB, and will require strong science justification for approval.
+Once assigned an angle, a program change to the assigned angle will be allowed only in limited cases without TTRB involvement, as evaluated by the Program Coordinator.
+Outside of those limited cases, a program change request (PCR) must be submitted to the TTRB with strong science justification for approval.
 Such APA change requests will only be considered once for each visit, and should be made early, since they will necessitate a re-plan and technical review of the new MSA configurations.

-If the MSA-based target acquisition mode MSATA is being used for the MOS observation (or for one of the other NIRSpec observing modes), target acquisition reference stars will be needed for observation planning.
-However, once again, specific reference stars cannot be chosen until the observation window and APA are known.
-Hence, no specific stars are selected at the time of proposal submission; it is only at the program update step for accepted proposals where MSA target acquisition reference stars are selected.
-This TA method is designed for use with catalogs having coordinate accuracies between 5 and 50 mas.
-For science cases that do not have strict astrometric requirements, such as a long slit of MSA shutters, other TA options (with lower overhead) are available.
-As described in the NIRSpec Target Acquisition article, WATA and VERIFY_ONLY TA modes are allowed, as is the possibility of skipping target acquisition altogether.
+If the MSA-based target acquisition mode MSATA is being used for the MOS observation, target acquisition reference sources will be needed for observation planning.
+Specific reference sources cannot be chosen until the observation window and APA are known.
+Hence, no specific sources need be selected at the time of proposal submission; it is only at the program update step for accepted proposals where MSA target acquisition reference sources are selected.
+This TA method is designed for use with catalogs having coordinate accuracy between 5 and 50 mas.
+For science cases that do not have strict astrometric requirements, other TA options (with lower overhead) are available.
+As described in the NIRSpec Target Acquisition article, WATA and VERIFY_ONLY TA modes are allowed, and the possibility of skipping target acquisition altogether.

 Additional information on operational aspects of the NIRSpec MOS observing mode are included in the following articles: